hunter-teacher-cert/work_csci70900-ischeff/meth1/lessonplans/lesson1/readme.md

 ---

+### Lesson Activity #2
+time: 15 minutes

+- TK

+*Question*
+TK

 ### Closing
 time: 10 minutes

 *Think-Write-Pair-Share:*
-If you had to explain the process of decomposition to a younger sibling, how would you do it?
-What skills would they need to learn to be able to successfully decompose a more complex problem into a simpler one?

-Students will respond individually on notecards to be collected.
+If you were to analogize concatenation--that is, to compare concatenation to something else, to help express what concatenation is--what would you compare it to and why?

 ---